Food Protection Program

 Food Safety Resources

-In addition to classes and group talks, BEDHD is also a good public health resource for educational materials and to answer your food safety questions.
+BEDHD is a good public health resource for educational materials and to answer your food safety questions.
 Contact our Environmental Health Division with questions!

 For web-based food safety materials, please visit the following websites: